Inaris HLS Media Player

 The Inaris HLS Media Player uses the Inaris Media Player.
 For playback of HLS streams, the Inaris HLS Media Source component is registered with the Inaris Media Player framework as a media source.
 The HLS Media Source handles all IP communication with the HLS streaming server and the processing of the HLS master playlist, media playlists and media segments.

-The audio formats AAC, AC3, HE-AAC, EAC3 are supported, depending on the media codecs supported by the platform.
-Audio can be part of a multiplex or provided as a separate stream (HLS alternate renditions).
-All transport stream-based video formats supported by the platform are supported, including UHD and HDR.
+The audio formats AAC, AC3, HE-AAC, EAC3 are supported.
+Audio can be part of a multiplex or provided as a separate stream.
+All transport stream-based video formats are supported.
+CMAF´s fragmented MP4 (fMP4) is in preparation.

 The HLS Media Player supports adaptive bitrate streaming.
-For each downloaded segment the available bandwidth is measured and depending on the available bandwidth the appropriate audio or video stream variant is selected.
+For each downloaded segment the bandwidth is measured and the appropriate audio or video stream for the available bandwidth is selected.

 The HLS Media Player is completely implemented in C. The full performance of the underlying platform decoder is used.
-As an example, on Broadcom platforms, the received media segments are directly passed to the Nexus drivers for the highest performance.
-On the Android platform, the high performance is a clear advantage compared to using the ExoPlayer.
+For example, on Broadcom platforms, the received media segments are directly passed to the Nexus drivers for the highest possible performance

 The HLS Media Source starts passing the media content to the decoder already when only a fraction of the first media segment has been received.
 This allows ultra-fast start-up of media playback and positioning/skipping.

-With IP connections there can always be problems and interruptions.
-The Inaris HLS Player handles all of the typical situations in a robust way.
-For example, when any data cannot be downloaded because the IP connection was interrupted, automatic retries are started until the connection may eventually be available again and media playback can continue.
+The Inaris HLS Player handles all typical IP connection problems in a robust way.
+If data cannot be downloaded due to interrupted IP connection, automatic retries are started until the connection is available again and media playback can continue.

 The Inaris HLS Media Player is integrated and tested with Verimatrix ViewRight OTT DRM (ViewRight Web Client) for standard security.
 Other DRM systems can be integrated in a similar way using the decryption interface.

-Media playback is a complex system.
-In case of a problem, the cause can be on the client-side, in the home network, the IP connection, but also on the streaming server-side.
-To find the root cause of a problem can be difficult.
+In case of a playback problems, the cause can be on client-side, the home network, the IP connection, but also on server-side.
+To find the cause of a problem can be difficult.
 Therefore, logs are of major importance for finding errors in the field.